Rules, Regulations, and Rights of Interment

 - All flower vases must be Invertible In-ground flower vases.
 A maximum of two such vases per grave site is permitted.
 Please note that the Cemetery is not responsible for missing vases or for vases worn or damaged by natural wear and tear.

-- One small basket or other unbreakable container of flowers measuring no more than 8” in diameter is permitted at each grave site on a temporary basis.
+- One small basket or other unbreakable containers of flowers measuring no more than 8” in diameter is permitted at each grave site on a temporary basis.
 Such containers are to be placed on the grave marker to allow the lawnmowers a clear path when mowing.
 These items will be removed and disposed of by Cemetery staff within (10) days or as soon as the flowers have wilted or unsightly.

 - Floral arrangements and plants that comply with Cemetery rules are discarded when they become unsightly.